ASFOpenSARlab/opensarlab-docs/docs/user-guides/restarting_server_and_kernel.md

 ## Changing a Notebook Kernel

 ### Why?
 Notebooks in OpenSARlab run in a variety of conda environments.
-If you a notebook is set to the kernel of the wrong environment, it will likely not have all the needed software packages it requires.
+If a notebook is set to the kernel of the wrong environment it will likely not have all the needed software packages it requires.

 ### How?
 From the `Kernel` menu, click `Change kernel` and select the desired kernel.